 - 38″ x 72″ counter top

-Cut out the pieces out according to the woodworking plans.
+Cut out the pieces according to the detailed cut list in the woodworking plans.

 The back island frame board should be 12″ from the back of the island frame sides.
 Repeat for the top of the island.

 Repeat for the top

 STEP 2- Build the sides & center posts

 Drill pocket holes set for 1 1/2″ thick material in the shelf side boards.

 Build the sides and center posts of the outdoor kitchen island by securing the smaller pieces between the bigger pieces with 2 1/2″ pocket hole screws so they are 16 1/2″ up from the bottom.

 Build a total of 4.

 Attach the sides and center posts to the base of the island.